The International Trade Blog arrow Export Compliance

 Deemed Exports

-To fully understands the implications of this definition, we need to further define some of the terms used in the EAR.
+To fully understand the implications of this definition, we need to further define some of the terms used in the EAR.

 Release of Technology

-Part 734.15 says technology and software is "released" through:
+Part 734.15 says technology and software are "released" through:

 (1) Visual or other inspection by a foreign person of items that reveals "technology" or source code subject to the EAR to a foreign person; or